Cotopia-Inc/cotopiaui/README.md

   - S3 + CloudFront — upload static files and configure distribution

 Server component (optional)
-- If you use webhooks or server-side order verification you will deploy the `server/` component to any Node-capable hosting:
+- If you use webhooks or server-side order verification, you will deploy the `server/` component to any Node-capable hosting:
   - Heroku, Railway, Render, Fly, DigitalOcean App Platform, AWS Elastic Beanstalk
 - Ensure your server has a public HTTPS URL for PayPal webhooks.